petzivienna/Submarine-Attack-game/README.md

 # Submarine-Attack-game
-A submarine game
+A submarine game.
-move with WASD
+move with WASD.
-shoot torpedos with SPACE
+shoot torpedos with SPACE.